RasaHQ/rasa/docs/nlu/training-data-format.rst

     new format ``[savings account]{"entity": "source_account", "value": "savings"}``.
 To update your training data file execute the following command on the terminal of your choice:
-    ``sed -i .deprecated -E 's/\[(.+)\]\((.+):(.+)\)/\[\1\]\{"entity": "\2", "value": "\3"\}/\' <nlu training data file>``
+    ``sed -i .deprecated -E 's/\[(.+)\]\((.+):(.+)\)/\[\1\]\{"entity": "\2", "value": "\3"\}/\' <nlu training data file>`` Assume your NLU training data file is called ``nlu.md``.
+After you executed the above command, this file will contain the new training data format.
+The command also creates a backup file with the old training data format, called ``nlu.md.deprecated``.

 JSON Format
 -----------